 From 2015 to 2016, Bill did freelance consulting as part of a sabbatical year during which he travelled domestically and overseas; did a lot of reading for pleasure; knocked out numerous projects around the house; volunteered with several organizations; and played tourist in his own town.
-Even though he gave himself the time and mental space to see if perhaps he should raise yaks, open a chili parlor, or engage in something else new and different, at length he confirmed – and enthusiastically reaffirmed – his commitment to planned giving.
+Even though he gave himself the time and mental space to see if perhaps he should engage in something new and different, at length he confirmed – and enthusiastically reaffirmed – his commitment to planned giving.

 Other Professional Experience

 Prior to becoming a consultant, Bill practiced estate planning law.
-In addition, before, during, and after law school, he worked as a legal assistant and law clerk in small, medium, and large law firms, as well as the United States Justice Department, handling commercial, personal injury, and criminal matters.
-He also devoted six years to the field of alternative dispute resolution entailing arbitration, mediation, and conciliation of customer-business disputes; arbitration of labor-management disputes; and teaching a community college course for paralegals.
+In addition, before, during, and after law school, he worked as a legal assistant and law clerk handling commercial, personal injury, and criminal matters in small, medium, and large law firms, as well as with the United States Justice Department.
+He also devoted six years to the field of alternative dispute resolution entailing arbitration, mediation, and conciliation of customer-business disputes; assisting an arbitrator of labor-management disputes; and teaching a community college course for paralegals.
 Finally, he spent a year as a contracts and purchasing analyst for a 21-facility system of medical clinics and two years as the director of an educational program for visitors to Washington, D.C. curious about life in the capital from soup kitchens to Congressional offices.